smithlabcode/preseqR/description_preseqR.md

 sub-module.
 PreseqR is still an independent sub module in preseq.
 Downsample in preseq is written through gsl, while downsample in preseqR is written through R libraries.

+##Documents of global.variables and functions in preseqR

+#### global.variables

+  1. MAXLENGTH = 10000000: the size of each pre-allocated vector by R to store results from calling C++ function
+  2. MULTINOMIAL.SAMPLE.TIMES = 19: a number to define the number of random
+      vectors to draw from a multinomial distribution.
+It also defines the number of sampling times in each iteration in bootstrapping.
+  3. MINOR.correction = 1e-1: a small positive number to avoid randomness when
+      two double type numbers with almost identical values are compared.
+  4. BOOTSTRAP.factor = 0.1: a number to deine the efficiency of bootstrap.
+See
+      `preseqR.bootstrap.complexity.curve` for details.

+#### functions

+  1.  read.hist(hist.file): a function to read a histogram file and output a count vector of the histogram.
+The hisogram must have two columns and no headers are allowed.
+In the first column, each number x represents a sequencing read/species occurs x times in the experiment.
+The corresponding number y in the second column represents there are y reads/species, each of which occurs x times.
+  2.  preseqR.calculate.continued.fraction(CF, x): a function to calculate the value of a continued fraction given its coordinates.
+CF is a continued fraction with `CF` attribute. `x` is a non-negtive real number.
+It calls a function ```c_calculate_continued_fraction``` from `continued_fraction.cpp` to calculate the value.
+  3.  preseqR.extrapolate.distinct(hist.count, CF, start.size = NULL, step.size = NULL,
+	  max.size = NULL): a function to extrapolate through a continued fraction.
+	  It returns a list containing various sample sizes and their extrapolation values. `hist.count` is a count vector of a histogram.
+The ith number x in the vector represents there are x reads/species occurring i times in the experiment. `CF` is a continued fraction. `start.size` is a starting sample size for extrapolation. `step.size` is a increasement size in each step for extrapolation. `max.size` is a upper bound for extrapolation.
+It calls a function `c_extrapolate_distinct` from `continued_fraction.cpp` to implement.
+  4.  replace.sampling(n, hist.count): a function to re-sample histograms given
+	  a histogram. `n` is the number of histograms to draw. `hist.count` is a count vector of a histogram.
+It calls a built-in function `rmultinomial()` in R to implement.

+  5.  nonreplace.sampling(size, hist.count): a function to do without replacement
+	  sampling.
+It returns a sample vector composed by positive number.
+Each positive number is considered as a id for a distinct item. `size` is a non-negative integer giving the number of items to choose. `hist.count` is a count vector of a histogram.
+See above for detail.
+It calls a built-in function `sample()` in R to implement.